KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 The centropic return arc necessarily traverses the trial of Khaon.

-Its message is one of structural assurance: what appears as defeat is, within lawful architecture, the very precondition for a more enduring synthesis.
+Its message is one of structural assurance: what appears as defeat is, within lawful architecture, the very precondition for a more enduring integration.

 To follow this pattern is to enact the Sovereign Attractor within consciousness itself.